thomaswp/SourceCheck/R/ITAP/README.md

 The goal of this Data Challenge is to use previous students' programming process data to predict whether future students will succeed at a given programming task.
 This is a central challenge of student modeling, often called Knowledge Tracing.

+## Evaluation

+Each classifier submitted to the Data Challenge should be evaluated based on its ability to predict students' success on their first attempt at a given problem, given their history of performance on previous problems.
+Participants are responsible for evaluating their classifier, but we may verify results.
+Participants should evaluate classifier performance on 19 problems (detailed below) separately, as well as overall performance for all problems.
+Performance should be measured using the standard metrics of Precision, Recall, F1 score and Cohen's kappa.

+The challenge only includes predictions for the first 19 problems, for which at least 20 students made attempts at the problem.
+These problems, in order of most attempts are:

+1) helloWorld
+2) doubleX
+3) raiseToPower
+4) convertToDegrees
+5) leftoverCandy
+6) intToFloat
+7) findRoot
+8) howManyEggCartons
+9) kthDigit
+10) nearestBusStop
+11) hasTwoDigits
+12) overNineThousand
+13) canDrinkAlcohol
+14) isPunctuation
+15) oneToN
+16) backwardsCombine
+17) isEvenPositiveInt
+18) firstAndLast
+19) singlePigLatin

+Evaluation metrics should be calculated using [10-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation).
+To ensure consistent evaluation, we have preselected the 10 folds, split by student.
+They can be found under the CV folder, where each fold is defined by a training dataset (consisting of 90% of the data) and a test dataset (consisting of the remaining 10).
+Evaluation metrics (precision, recall, etc.) should be calculated across all 10 test datasets, which collectively include all students.

+### An Example

+The Example folder contains an example classifier, written in R, along with code for performing crossvalidation and calculating the evaluation metrics.

 ## The Data

 The dataset used in the challenge comes from a study of novice Python programmers working with the ITAP intelligent tutoring system [].
 For more information on the original experiment, see [].
 There are 89 total students represented, and they worked on 38 problems over time.
 The study lasted over 7 weeks.
 The students could attempt the problems in any order, though there was a default order.
 Students could attempt the problem any number of times, receiving feedback from test cases each time, and they could also request hints from ITAP (though access was limited for students, depending on the week and their experimental condition).
 The dataset itself contains a record for each attempt and hint request that students made while working.